ermaitland/ga-project-1/README.md

 During classwork, excalidraw was mentioned but I don’t think I fully realised the benefit of planning properly before beginning to code until the project.
 I found having a detailed plan and daily plans extremely beneficially for time management.

 I’ve also found how useful it is not to dive straight in with a huge aim, break everything up into smaller steps and divide my time between them.
 I think I have got better at troubleshooting and then that doesn’t work, or I am still confused, just talking through rough ideas can often make you realise yourself where the mistake is.

-Pair programming is becoming more natural to me.
+# Bugs

+I currently have a few small problems.
+I am aware if you add in an object to move the opposite direction it does not work in the function I have now.
+If I had more time, I would build a reverseMovement function to allow for some objects to go the other way and take a negative value for direction.
+This would give the game an added level of complexity.

+# Future Improvements

+I currently use:

+window.location.reload();

+In order to get back to the homepage.
+I would like to change by; removing the classList of certain classes and add in others to get it back to the main page.

+I would also think about automatically going onto the level up when you complete a level.
+I designed it the way it is because I thought this worked best but I would like to try it in the future as I have seen it on some games, and I think it can sometimes be nice not to break the game up so much.
+In the end game function I could use an if else statement to see which level was being run, and dependent on that – which one to then play.